 Museums & History

 You'll also get a good sense of the city's history by simply walking around and soaking in the historic architecture that's been carefully preserved since the antebellum era.
-Stoll the RiverWalk and reflect on the commerce and natural beauty that built our city and made it into what it is today.
+Stoll the Cumberland Riverwalk and reflect on the commerce and natural beauty that built our city and made it into what it is today.

-Wander through Greenwood Riverview Cemeteries and find markers for Revolutionary War and Civil War heroes, along with famous Clarksville Connections -- men and women who changed government, education, literature, business, medicine, and the arts.
+Wander through Greenwood and Riverview Cemeteries and find markers for Revolutionary War and Civil War heroes, along with famous Clarksville Connections -- men and women who changed government, education, literature, business, medicine, and the arts.